Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

     * I would like to implement the lizard, spock options at a later stage.
     * I would like to make improvements to the styling of this game at a later stage.
-    * I would like to implement some more complex JavaScript at a later stage.
+    * I would like to work on fixing the score board bug.

 Testing